lyledean1/flutter_whisper.cpp/README.md

 https://user-images.githubusercontent.com/20296911/229925629-9f4e9fa0-6165-4d96-b61b-a04f8105a1f6.MOV

 ## Purpose and Benefits
-The purpose of this app is to provide an example of performing automatic speech recognition using OpenAI's Whisper ASR model in Fluter.
+The purpose of this app is to provide an example of performing automatic speech recognition using OpenAI's Whisper ASR model in Flutter.
 The benefits of this approach include:

 * High-performance inference of Whisper ASR model.
 * User-friendly interface for recording and transcribing speech.